 The players who became storylines that spring included a cast of wily veterans on a team that was considered in transition.
 Jean Beliveau, in his final playoffs, was leadership personified.
-Key goals on ice, wise judgement and counselling off it.
+Key goals on ice, wise judgment and counselling off it.
 Frank Mahovlich, probably the best trade deadline pickup ever, tallied 27 point in 20 playoff games, including 14 goals.
 Jacques Lemaire and Yvan Cournoyer were both players coming into their own.
 John Ferguson had come out of retirement to rejoin the team for the final sprint.

 Lots of storylines here.